To submit your work to Quabbin Quills, please read the following submission guidelines below before submitting.

 To upload a GENERAL SUBMISSION, click on the following link:

-To upload an entry as a high school student from the Quabbin area and participate in the opportunity to win a scholarship click here:
+To upload an entry as a high school or college student from the Quabbin area, as well as participate in the opportunity to win a scholarship, click here:

 Statement of Purpose